beer/rainmeter-trading-tracker/README.md

 - Hide edit options for a cleaner widget
 - Minimize the widget to show only the title
 - Show Date and Time on the widget
+- Can choice the widget size by menu
 - Highly customizable